 UK law dictates that Selective Asia, as with many other tour operators, cannot arrange travel insurance directly for our clients anymore (despite many years of successfully doing so!).
 This law stipulates that travel insurance can now only be provided by licensed operatives.

-The travel insurance policy that we recommend is provided by Campbell Irvine and is underwritten by AXA PPP Healthcare Ltd and regulated by the FCA.
-It has been specifically designed for our holidays and is available to all clients worldwide.
+The travel insurance policy that we recommend is provided by Journeyman Services and is underwritten by AXA PPP Healthcare Ltd and regulated by the FCA.
+It has been designed for our holidays and is available to all clients worldwide.
 Journeyman Services additionally have claims processing centres in North America, Europe, the Middle East and Asia Pacific

-To arrange your Campbell Irvine Travel Insurance Policy
+To arrange your Journeyman Services Travel Insurance Policy please CLICK HERE

 In the event of a claim arising, contact your insurer as soon as possible to make them aware of your situation and that a claim will be arising.